DeanKH/ros2_devcontainer_template/README.md

-# ROS2 + CUDA Development Co├── cyclonedds.xml          # CycloneDDS DDS configurationtainer Template
+# ROS2 + CUDA Development Container Template

 This template provides a comprehensive development environment for ROS2 projects with CUDA support, suitable for both C++ and Python development.